D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Results

 \paragraph{In-Distribution Performance.} We begin by evaluating the \generalistidm on six in-distribution video games spanning both 2D and 3D settings, comparing its performance to Specialist-IDMs trained individually on each game.
 We employ an autoregressive inference pipeline to generate actions and evaluate model performance across multiple metrics.
 Further details are provided in Appendix~\ref{app:evaluation_details}.
 As shown in Table~\ref{tab:2d_games} and Table~\ref{tab:3d_games}, our \generalistidm achieves strong performance across all environments.
 Notably, it yields large gains in Pearson correlation (e.g., +39.5 points on Stardew Valley X) and Keyboard accuracy (e.g., +57.6 points on Brotato), demonstrating robust generalization over diverse control dynamics.

 \paragraph{Out-of-Distribution Generalization.} We evaluate the generalization of our \generalistidm on two unseen games: Battlefield 6 (3D) and Ogu and the Secret Forest (2D).
-In Battlefield 6, it matches or slightly outperforms the Specialist-IDM (achieving $63\%$ keyboard accuracy), indicating solid transfer to an unseen FPS similar to the training set.
-Moreover, when provided with a few-shot prefix that fills the first 2048 tokens in our streaming inference, the predicted scale ratio improves significantly---indicating that the \generalistidm exhibits in-context ability to adapt to mouse sensitivity.
-In Ogu and the Secret Forest, it more than doubles the Specialist-IDM’s performance (from about $12\%$ to nearly $28\%$), showing that \generalistidm delivers substantial gains even under a large domain gap.
-Taken together, these results demonstrate that \generalistidm is capable of adapting across both familiar and substantially different environments.
+In Battlefield 6, the \generalistidm achieves $63\%$ keyboard accuracy, matching or slightly outperforming the Specialist-IDM, indicating solid transfer to an unseen FPS similar to the training set.
+Moreover, when provided with a few-shot prefix that fills the first 2048 tokens in our streaming inference, the predicted scale ratio improves significantly---indicating that the \generalistidm exhibits an in-context ability to adapt to mouse sensitivity.
+In Ogu and the Secret Forest, the \generalistidm more than doubles the Specialist-IDM’s performance (from about $12\%$ to nearly $28\%$), showing substantial gains even under a large domain gap.
+Taken together, these results demonstrate that the \generalistidm is capable of adapting across both familiar and substantially different environments.